 Flowers should be arranged facing forward in an appropriate vase and should be of uniform size with strong stems and without dropping florets.
 It is recommended that flowers should be cut and placed in a vase the evening before the show to allow them to take up water.

 Dahlias should be fully open and floribunda roses should be at least 50% open.
 For all flowers, stems should be presented with a balance of open blooms and buds and a spike should be a complete stem.
 Where the schedule calls for a specific number of blooms, be aware that a bud counts as a bloom.
 A limited number of small and medium display vases are available.
-Please contact Pamela Peacock 01730 823662.
+Please contact Fiona Wyatt 01730 823916.

 Flower arrangements may be arranged at home and brought to the Village Hall for finishing and staging.
 An exhibit should be composed of natural plant material, which may be fresh, dried or preserved, with or without accessories, placed within the space specified in the Show schedule.
-It is recommended that water retaining material is used but it is important that it should be concealed with natural plant material.
+It is not recommended that oasis is used unless it is biodegradable.
 It is important that flower arrangements reflect the theme specified in the schedule, using appropriate materials and container.
+No Floral Foam to be used in flower arrangements.

 Produce and Preserves may be sampled by the judge for consistency and taste.
-Baked or cooked items should be covered with cling film or placed in a polythene bag.
+Baked or cooked items should be covered with a polythene bag.
 Preserves are best once matured and therefore recommended to be a minimum of 3 months old.
 All jams, preserves, chutneys and drinks should be labelled and dated.
 Jars should be sealed with cellophane or new lids, as appropriate to the product.
 Do not recycle commercial jars and lids.
 Savoury items should not include meat or fish.

-Arts, Crafts, Photography and Family Section exhibits should be original work of the entrant.
+Arts, Crafts and Family Section exhibits should be original work of the entrant.
 Children's exhibits should have the age of the child clearly marked on the exhibitor card.
 Where there is doubt about the authenticity of an exhibit, it will not be judged.